jankazil/lcd-v2-data/README.md

 #### `lcd_data.build_lcd_dataset`

-Provides API mirroring the CLI for building LCD datasets from NOAA NCEI observations.
+Provides a programmatic API equivalent to the command-line interface for building LCD datasets from NOAA NCEI observations.

-- `run_build(start_year, end_year, region_name, data_dir, plot_dir, n_jobs, offline=False, verbose=False)`:
+- `run_build(start_year, end_year, region_name, data_dir, plot_dir=None, n_jobs=1, offline=False, refresh=False, verbose=False)`:

-  Downloads LCD station metadata and observations for a selected region or station, filters by availability, constructs full-hourly UTC time series, and writes the results to a NetCDF file.
+  Downloads, processes, and assembles NOAA NCEI Local Climatological Data (LCD) into a NetCDF file containing full-hourly UTC time series for a specified geographic region or individual station over an inclusive range of years.
   Operates both online (with automatic downloads) and offline (using pre-downloaded files).
+  If `plot_dir` is provided, diagnostic plots of original and interpolated time series are generated.
+  Returns the `Path` to the generated NetCDF file.

 #### `lcd_data.ncei`
 Utilities for station metadata and LCD v2 downloads.